 - It refers to the input values to show content in the report.

-- For example, a BI report displays in an employee portal to display quarter performance of employees.
+- For example, a BI report displays in an employee portal to display the quarterly performance of employees.

 - Radio buttons